 The brine tank is exactly what the name implies.
 A plastic housing that holds everything you need to be able to use it effectively.
 Here the brine tank is the star of the show and especially important to your water-softening efforts.
 You should check this often to make sure you don’t need to top it off, or that salt bridges are forming.

 Learning how to add salt to your water softener brine tank is a simple task once you get used to it.
 Maintaining a brine tank can be easy if you keep up with it.
 The importance of keeping it maintained is vital to its performance.
-This is especially important in the beginning when you’re learning how to add salt to water softener to maintain your tank.
+This is especially important at the beginning when you’re learning how to add salt to your water softener to maintain your tank.

 One thing to note here is that there are also alternatives to use instead of salt.
 Another example of what you can add is potassium.
 If you’re on a low-salt diet, you’ll want to switch over to this as regular salt used in a brine tank will transfer some sodium over to the water when it’s recharging.
 Potassium is healthy, natural, and safe to use.